Gman-Superfly/Hallucinations_in_Noisy_Channels/documentation/EVIDENCE_AND_SUPPORTING_LITERATURE.md

 ---

-## 1. From Theory to Observation: Compression in Language
+## 1. From theory to observation: compression in language

-### 1.1 The Theoretical Foundation
+### 1.1 The theoretical foundation

 The framework begins with a simple insight from algorithmic information theory: **learning is compression**.
 The shortest program that generates data captures its essential structure.
-This is the Kolmogorov complexity $K(x)$ — a theoretical limit that tells us compression is possible, but is itself uncomputable.
+This is the Kolmogorov complexity $K(x)$, a theoretical limit that tells us compression is possible, but is itself uncomputable.

 We use this foundation sparingly: it establishes that understanding = finding the rule that generates the data.

-### 1.2 The Empirical Manifestation: Zipf's Law
+### 1.2 The empirical manifestation: Zipf's law

 What does compression *look like* in practice?
 This is where Zipf distributions become central.

-Berman (2025a, 2025b) proves that Zipf's law — the power-law rank-frequency distribution observed in all natural languages — arises from **pure combinatorics**:
+Berman (2025a, 2025b) proves that Zipf's law, the power-law rank-frequency distribution observed in all natural languages, arises from **pure combinatorics**:

 $$
 p(r) \propto r^{-\alpha}, \quad \alpha \approx 1.1 - 1.5